 Summary of Revised HAMP:

-- Homeowners whose payments are below 31% of their income but who can’t afford the monthly mortgage because of other debt, medical bills or a second lien, will now be eligible for the program.
+- Homeowners whose payments are below 31% of their income but who can’t afford the monthly mortgage because of other debt, medical bills or a second lien, are eligible for the program.

 - HAMP will offer incentives to Fannie Mae and Freddie Mac to reduce principal amounts on underwater mortgages.